sonatype-nexus-community/the-cla/README.md

 You can run:

-- `go get -u github.com/cosmtrek/air` in a folder outside of this project (so it is not added as a dependency)
+- `go get -u github.com/cosmtrek/air` in a folder outside this project (so it is not added as a dependency)

 ### Running/Developing